 There are a number of reasons why someone may have to break a lease—and it can pose challenges for both the tenant and the landlord.
 The best advice is to do your best to plan in advance, before you sign a lease to protect yourself in the event circumstances change.

 A lease review can be a big help up front and highlights the items in the lease that the transferee should be aware of, any atypical items to be cautious of, mistakes and an overview of the finer points.
 In addition, it provides the forum for negotiation on lease break clauses or other highlighted areas.
-For specific verbiage or legal advice, please consult an attorney.
+For specific verbiage or legal advice, please consult commercial leasing lawyers.

 Some of the main areas of the lease review include: